Resin Bound Driveway Maintenance Guide

-A light pressure wash a couple of times a year is usually enough to keep any resin bound surface fresh looking.
+A light pressure wash is usually enough to keep any resin bound surface fresh looking.

-And resin bound driveway maintenance is quite minimal in comparison to some other paving surfaces such as block paving or imprinted concrete.
+Ongoing maintenance of a resin bound driveway is quite minimal in comparison to some other paving surfaces such as block paving or imprinted concrete.

-A resin drive, patio or pathway truly provides a ‘low maintenance’ paving option and you won’t get weeds growing through.
+A resin drive, patio or pathway provides a ‘low maintenance’ paving option and you won’t normally get weeds growing through.